qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Any space or line break between two `display: inline-block` elements will be rendered as spacing.
 This doesn't happen in flexbox or grid.
 - `text-align` aligns text and inline things, but doesn't align block elements (e.g. normal divs).
 - `text-align: center` will not center when content is too wide.
 It will align left in that case.
 [See also](https://stackoverflow.com/questions/6618648/can-overflow-text-be-centered)
 - By default `width` and `height` doesn't include padding and border. `width: 100%` with `padding: 10px` can still overflow the parent. `box-sizing: border-box` make the width/height include border and padding.
+Note that `width` includes scrollbar regardless of `box-sizing`.
 - About override:
   - CSS import order matters.
 The latter-imported ones can override the earlier ones.
   - JS-set CSS can override attributes in `.css` files (when both are not `!important`). `!important` attribute in `.css` files can override non `!important` JS-set CSS.